reecebunny/RepositoryArchiveScript/README.md

 If you encounter any issues or bugs, please feel free to report them, but understand that I may not be able to address them.

+### Terms of Service

+When using this software, you are required to adhere to GitHub's Terms of Service and Terms of Use.
+Ensure that your use of this script complies with these terms.

 For more details on the GNU GPL v3.0, please refer to the LICENSE file.

 ## Contact